ml-struct-bio/cryodrgn/README.md

 ### Accelerated training with GPU parallelization

-Use cryoDRGN's `--multigpu` flag to enable parallelized training across all detected GPUs on the machine.
+Use cryoDRGN's `--multigpu` flag to parallelize training across all detected GPUs on the machine.
-To select specific GPUs for cryoDRGN to run on, use the environmental variable `CUDA_VISIBLE_DEVICES`, e.g.:
+To select specific GPUs for cryoDRGN, use the environmental variable `CUDA_VISIBLE_DEVICES`, e.g.:

     $ cryodrgn train_vae ... # Run on GPU 0
     $ cryodrgn train_vae ... --multigpu # Run on all GPUs on the machine